Kep, Cambodia

 If you are thinking about moving to Kep, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Kep can vary greatly depending on the type and location of the property.
 For a standard apartment in the city center, the monthly rent can be quite affordable.
 However, for a larger, more luxurious villa or house, especially those with sea views or in prime locations, the cost can be significantly higher.
-It's also possible to purchase property in Kep, with prices again varying widely based on size, location, and the overall condition of the property," wrote one member in Cambodia.
+It's also possible to purchase property in Kep, with prices again varying widely based on size, location, and the overall condition of the property," said one expat in Cambodia.

 Where should I setup a bank account in Kep?